tyiu/sats-price/README.md

 # SatsPrice

-This app fetches the price of Bitcoin relative to the United States Dollar from multiple sources, and converts inputted amounts between Sats, BTC, and USD.
+This app fetches the price of Bitcoin relative to common ISO currencies from multiple sources, and converts inputted amounts between Sats, BTC, and the selected ISO currency.

 This is a free [Skip](https://skip.tools) dual-platform app project.
 It builds a native app for both iOS and Android.